ashour/react-redux-i18n-demo/README.md

+**⚠️ This repo is no longer maintained!
+Please visit https://github.com/PhraseApp-Blog/react-redux-i18n-demo/tree/start for the up-to-date repo.**

+---

 ## [Starter] Demo App for Phrase Blog React Redux i18n Article

 This is a companion demo app for a [Phrase blog](https://phrase.com/blog)